smanolloff/smanolloff.github.io/_projects/qwop-gym.md

 ### Conclusion

-The AI showed a remarkable performance and was able to reach the finish line in 5.3 seconds, meaning it was among the top 5 best players in the world.
+The AI showed a remarkable performance and was able to reach the finish line in 5.3 seconds, ranking among the top 5 best players in the world.

 Although part of the objective (to outperform the world champion) was not met,